-It is likely people who speak English as an additional language, who are testing in English, may get a borderline or fail result due to the final 'listening in noise' activity.
+It is likely people who speak English as an additional language may get a borderline or fail result due to the final 'listening in noise' activity.
 This is a common outcome and is due to the person having to process complex audio, bilingually.
 The Report will note that the client has received a result 'outside the normal range due to difficulty hearing in noise' which can be caused by the client speaking more than one language.
 We recommend using the Automatic Audiometer in this instance.